Catrobat/ScratchToCatrobat/README.md

 #  MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the
 #  GNU Affero General Public License for more details.
 #
-#  You should have received a copy of the GNU Affero General Public License
+#  You will receive a copy of the GNU Affero General Public License
 #  along with this program.
 If not, see http://www.gnu.org/licenses/.
 </code></pre>